mozilla-iam/auth0-scripts/LDAP/ldap2s3/README.md

+# DEPRECATION NOTICE

+*This script has been deprecated.
+This README is being left intact to support general discovery and decommisioning work.*

 # LDAP2S3

 This script queries and convert LDAP data from Mozilla LDAP's specific schema to JSON files that get stored in S3